codeballet/pdsnd_github/README.md

 ### Description:
 The project is my Udacity exam project for learning version control using git.

 The project displays a small series of git operations that simulates a coding project.

 ### Files used
+Project file:
-bikeshare.py
+* bikeshare.py

 Datafiles in .gitignore:
-chicago.csv
+* chicago.csv
-new_york_city.csv
+* new_york_city.csv
-washington.csv
+* washington.csv

 ### Credits
-Created by Johan Stjernholm.
+A submission by Johan Stjernholm.

-Forked from Udacity, as part of the nanodegree Programming for Data Science.
+Forked from Udacity, for the nanodegree Programming for Data Science.